-If you're planning on shooting action-packed videos for travel or sports, a dedicated action camera can be a valuable piece of equipment.
-These tiny, rugged, and often water-resistant models are designed for mounting to a wide variety of equipment, from chest and helmet rigs to sports cars and watercraft.
-The best action cameras offer superior stabilization performance, a wide range of frame rates to record everything from simple slice-of-life videos to smooth slow-motion clips, and are rugged enough to keep up with your adventures, wherever they might take you.
+If you're planning on shooting action videos, a dedicated action camera can be an invaluable piece of equipment.
+These tiny, rugged, and often water-resistant models are designed to mount to a wide variety of equipment, from chest and helmet rigs to sports cars and watercraft.
+A high-quality action camera should provide superior stabilization performance, a wide range of frame rates for smooth action and slow-mo shots, and be rugged enough to keep up with your adventures, wherever they may take you.

-Nov 12, 2021: Replaced the GoPro HERO9 Black with the GoPro HERO10 Black as 'Best Action Camera' and added the HERO9 as 'Cheaper Alternative'.
-Moved the GoPro HERO8 Black to Notable Mentions.
+Feb 06, 2023: Replaced the DJI Osmo Action with the GoPro HERO9 Black as the 'Best Mid-Range Action Camera' and removed the GoPro HERO8 Black from Notable Mentions.

 If you would like to choose for yourself, here's the list of all our action camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.